-Purpose and Use The purpose of this table is to provide an overview over the overall workloads and key cost drivers for the final two years of the GD14 price control period and the GD17 price control period.
+Purpose and Use The purpose of this table is to provide an overview over the overall workloads and key cost drivers for the final two years of the GD17 price control period and the GD23 price control period.
 This information is used for analysis and benchmarking purposes.
 Instructions for Completion This worksheet is pre-populated automatically from Worksheet: 6.0 PREs Reports & Repairs for opex data and Worksheet: 4.4 Project List Summaries, Worksheet: 4.8 District Governors, Worksheet: 4.10 Connections Summary, Worksheet: 4.12 Meter Replacement and Worksheet: 4.13 Service Governor Renewal for capex data.
+Note reference to risers have been removed as risers are now rolled up in connections.